Public Television Company of Armenia: After the Soviet era

 As political powers began changing in 1990, the then prime minister, Vazgen Manukyan, appointed Henrik Hovhannisyan, a non-communist, to be the head of the State Department of Television and Radio programmes.
 He started the reformation of the Armenian television, both in terms of content and structure.
 Those changes were called to comply with the situation of the Kharabagh Freedom movement, and the breakdown of USSR.
 The early 90s were marked by constant changes, making it free of Soviet-era censorship and more democratic in nature.

 Armenia declared its independence on September 21, 1991.
-Days after that, Haylur became the new news service, as a democratic alternative to Lraber.
+Days after that, Haylur became the new news program, as a democratic alternative to Lraber, which still aired.
 Early editions ended with a song, often from Ruben Hakhverdyan.
 A month later, the president of the country signed the RA Law "On Mass Media".
 For the first time in Armenia the information system had an opportunity to develop in a free and favourable environment.
 The freedom of speech and purely national propaganda were predominant for the Armenian television.

 The economic crisis of the country seriously influenced the functioning of the National television.
 Capacity was significantly cut and the quantity of viewers decreased.
 Villages only received 2-3 hours of electricity a day and its equipment was beginning to fall.
 This prompted Armenian Television to cut its airtime by two thirds.
 According to the data of November–December 1993, the statistical TV audience was 27.4%.
 Cable TV companies and independent stations emerged at the end of 1991, bringing competition for the first time.
 The first Armenian-dubbed series, My Second Mother, aired in 1993, following two investments from the US-Armenian Hayastan fund, which totalled US$440,000.
 That year, a satellite link was established, using Intelsat's services.